The Vital Statistics Section of the Department of Public Health provides the following services:

 - Deaths: $21.00

-Copies can be obtained by direct request in person at the Health Department or by mail.
+Copies can be obtained by direct request in person at Public Health or by mail.
 All requests are filled on a fee for service basis.
-No credit card transactions are performed by the Health Department at this time.
-Acceptable methods of payment are cash, check, or money order (please do not send cash in the mail).
+Payment can be made by cash, check, credit/debit cards or money order (please do not send cash in the mail).
 Requests made in person are filled immediately.
 Requests by mail will be filled the same week the request is received.
-Send requests to: Madera County Health Dept., Attn: Vital Stats, 14215 Road 28, Madera, CA., 93638-5715.
+Send requests to: Madera County Department of Public Health, Attn: Vital Stats, 1604 Sunrise Avenue, Madera, CA., 93638.
 California law governing who may acquire certified copies of vital events changed as of July 1, 2003.
 Only qualified persons may receive regular certified copies that are valid for all legal purposes of identification.
 Those who do not qualify as authorized persons under California Health and Safety Code, Section 103526, may receive a certified copy marked "Informational, Not A Valid Document To Establish Identity."